island-is/island.is/README.md

 We are working on documentation and workflows to help external developers understand and run these solutions locally.

-For now, we appreciate assistance with security reviews (more eyes = better), documentation and smaller fixes.
+For now, we appreciate assistance with security reviews (more eyes = better), documentation, and smaller fixes.

 ### Reading material